alextanhongpin/clean-architecture-learn/aggregate.md

 # Aggregate Root

 - Aggregate root is a collection of entities
-- each entities can be a standalone _root_ too
+- each entities can be a standalone _aggregate root_ too
 - what is the difference between aggregate root and entity?
 An entity may have reference to another entit.
 We call this associations.
 - However, aggregate consist of an aggregate root, and one or more entities that are required to perform business logic atomically.
 - You would normally have repository that returns both individual entity (usually for read) as well as aggregate (usually for write operations where the aggregate is needed to validate the dto).
 Repository may compose the aggregate from multiple enitity.